ArthurCalvi/Classifieur-Bois/index.md

 ## Filtering the false Positives, why?

-In our case, a false positive is an image of clearwood detected by the detection algorithm as an image of wood which contains a defect *(live or dead knot, pitch pocket, split or stain)*.
+In our case, a false positive is an image of clearwood detected by the detection algorithm as an image of wood defect *(live or dead knot, pitch pocket, split or stain)*.
 The detection algorithm is used to classify woodboard, woodbeam, ...
 Thus, a false positive could lead to a negative classification error and then to an economic loss for the manufacturer.
 As contrary, a false negative is an image of a wood defect that has been detected by the algorithm as clearwood.
 A false negative could lead to a positive classification error and thus to customer risk.
 Unfortunately, decreasing the rate of false negatives could only be done by improving the core of the detection algorithm.
-However, decreasing the rate of false positive is easier : you just have to add a filter after the detection which remove the false positives.
-In this website, I provide a simple binary classifier *(Neural network)* which is able to distinguish clearwood from defects and which can be used as a false positive filter.
+However, decreasing the rate of false positive is much more easier : you just have to add a filter after the detection which remove the false positives.
+In this website, I provide a simple binary classifier *(Neural network)* which is able to distinguish clearwood from defects and which can be used as a false positives filter.

 <p align="center">
 <img src="Images/process.PNG" alt="Wood Process" width="400"/>